Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Empirical Applications

 Figure \ref{fig:gas_price} displays the evolution of the real Henry Hub spot price over the sample period.
-The series exhibits clear episodes of locally explosive behavior, most notably during the 2005-2008 and the 2021-2022 periods, characterized by sharp run-ups followed by abrupt collapses, precisely the type of dynamics that noncausal processes are designed to capture.
-Using the GCov estimation method \citep{gcov2023} on the in-sample period (1976M1-1997M1), we estimate all possible MAR$(p,q)$ specifications such that $p+q\leq k$, where $k$ is chosen based on the Autocorrelation and Partial Autocorrelation Functions.
+The series exhibits clear episodes of locally explosive behavior, most notably during the 2005-2008 period, characterized by sharp run-ups followed by abrupt collapses, precisely the type of dynamics that noncausal processes are designed to capture.
+Using the GCov estimation method \citep{gcov2023} on the in-sample period (1976M1-1997M1), we estimate all possible MAR$(p,q)$ specifications such that $p+q\leq k$, where $k$ is chosen based on the Partial Autocorrelation Function.
 Then we select the model yielding i.i.d. residuals based on the portmanteau test of \citet{gcovportmanteau2025}.
 The best specification is a purely noncausal MAR(0,1) process.
-The $\alpha$-stable distribution parameters and their respective standard deviations are then obtained by fitting the characteristic function-based estimator of \citet{nolan2020stable} to the filtered residuals.\footnote{The standard deviations of the MAR parameters are obtained following \cite{gcov2023}.} Importantly, applying the same procedure to the full post-revised series (1976M1--2024M2), one also finds that the MAR(0,1) specification is the best model.
-The parameter estimates are comparable, which confirms the robustness and temporal stability of the noncausal process dynamics.
+The $\alpha$-stable distribution parameters and their respective standard deviations are then obtained by fitting the characteristic function-based estimator of \citet{nolan2020stable} to the filtered residuals.\footnote{The standard deviations of the MAR parameters are obtained by following \cite{gcov2023}.} Besides, the MAR(0,1) dynamics of the noncausal process is found to exhibit temporal robustness, with comparable estimates for the full post-revised series (1976M1--2024M2).
 As reported in Table~\ref{tab:gas_params}, both samples reveal strong anticipative persistence ($\hat{\psi} \approx 0.95$) and heavy tails ($\hat{\alpha} \approx 1.8$), substantially thicker than in the Gaussian case ($\alpha = 2$), and consistent with the extreme price movements observed in the data.

-To evaluate the density forecasting performance of our MDN approach in this real-time setting, we simulate a trajectory of 5,000 observations based on the parameters of the estimated MAR(0,1) process reported in Table \ref{tab:gas_params} and train the five density forecasting methods on this simulated data.
-Once trained, each method produces density forecasts for the entire out-of-sample period (1997M2--2024M2) at $h \in \{1, 3, 6, 9, 12, 15, 18, 21, 24\}$ months ahead.
-We assess the quality of the predictive densities with the four complementary metrics used in simulations (CDE loss, CRPS, log-probability score, quantile score).
+To evaluate the density forecasting performance of our MDN approach in this real-time setting, we simulate a trajectory of 5,000 observations from the estimated MAR(0,1) process on which each method is fitted, and generate out-of-sample forecasts over the period 1997M2--2024M2 for horizons $h \in \{1, 3, 6, 9, 12, 15, 18, 21, 24\}$ months.
+We assess the quality of the predictive densities with the four complementary metrics used in simulations (CDE loss, CRPS, log-probability score, and quantile score).

 Table~\ref{tab:gas_comparison} summarizes the results.
 The MDN approach delivers the best or near-best performance across the majority of horizons and metrics.
 At the shortest horizon ($h=1$), the MDN achieves the best CDE loss and CRPS, while FlexZBoost achieves a slightly lower quantile score.
 The MDN dominates in terms of log-probability score across all horizons.
 From $h=3$ onward, the MDN consistently achieves the best performance across all four metrics, with only occasional exceptions at intermediate horizons ($h=12, 15$) where Nadaraya-Watson performs marginally better in terms of CDE loss and CRPS.
 Importantly, when the MDN is not the best performer for a given metric, it consistently ranks as the second-best method.